FREQUENTLY ASKED QUESTIONS

 Yes, you can!
 Cross country skiing is a great introduction to the sport of skiing.
 It takes away the intimidation factor of having to ride lifts or descend mountains.
 You start moving on a flat and level surface and develop your skills to where you can cope with moderate hills.

 Generally, skiers have no trouble with skiing to Meadow Hut after only one day on skis.
-We do suggest that you take advantage of our beginners’ package as the skills taught during the lesson will certainly help you en route to the hut.
+We do suggest that you take advantage of our Cross Country Ski Experience package as the skills taught during the lesson will certainly help you en route to the hut.